Octavian-ai/gqa-node-properties/README.md

 - Finally, some dense layers tidy up and transform the output into a word token for output

+This code is a snapshot of [MacGraph](https://github.com/Octavian-ai/mac-graph), simplified down to just this task.
+The network takes inspiration from the [MACnet](https://arxiv.org/abs/1803.03067) architecture.

 ## Running

 First set up the pre-requisites: